Generic Name and Formulations:

 Adults and Children:

 5mg/kg daily as a single IV infusion, at a rate of 2.5mg/kg per hour.
 Renal impairment: reduce dose.

 Be fully familiar with the use of this product.
 Administer under close supervision; cardiopulmonary resuscitation facilities should be available.
 Monitor CBC, serum creatinine, liver function, serum electrolytes (esp. magnesium and potassium).
 Pregnancy (Cat.B).
 Nursing mothers: not recommended.

-Monitor other drugs; see literature.
+Monitor other drugs; see full labeling.
 Caution with antineoplastics, corticosteroids, ACTH, cyclosporine, digitalis glycosides, flucytosine, imidazoles, nephrotoxic drugs, skeletal muscle relaxants, zidovudine.
 Concurrent leukocyte transfusion: not recommended.

 Single-use vials (50mg, 100mg)—1 (w. filter needle)